 There is a broad spectrum of work on pulse-coupled oscillators (PCO) to model synchronization phenomena in biology, physics, and other sciences.
-A prominent example is swarms of fireflies that synchronize their blinking behavior.
-The beauty of these synchronization phenomena lies in the fact that system-wide synchrony emerges among the participating entities in a completely distributed, self-organizing manner without any need for central entities.
-Furthermore, PCO synchronization—sometimes called firefly synchronization—is scalable with respect to the number of entities and robust against full failure of individual entities or appearance of new entities.
+A prominent example is the swarms of fireflies that synchronize their blinking behavior.
+The beauty of these synchronization phenomena lies in that system-wide synchrony emerges among the participating entities in a completely distributed, self-organizing manner without any need for central entities.
+Furthermore, PCO synchronization—sometimes called firefly synchronization—is scalable concerning the number of entities and robust against a full failure of individual entities or the appearance of new entities.

 Many communication protocols and scheduling techniques, as well as novel approaches such as interference alignment in wireless networks, require synchronization.
-Thus, the telecommunications engineering community has been interested to transfer the concepts behind these natural synchronization phenomena to design algorithms for the synchronization of nodes in wireless networks.
+Thus, the telecommunications engineering community has been interested in transferring the concepts behind these natural synchronization phenomena to design algorithms to synchronize nodes in wireless networks.
 A one-to-one transfer is, however, infeasible due to the differences between biological and wireless communication systems.
-Several extensions and modifications are required with respect to delays, noise, and multihop communications, to mention a few.
+Several extensions and modifications are required concerning delays, noise, and multihop communications, to mention a few.

-Despite the conceptual and theoretical advances in the design of PCO synchronization for wireless systems, real-world performance studies and proofs of concepts are largely missing.
-There only exist a few implementations on low-cost sensor platforms, whose results are of interest, but whose synchronization precision is limited by restricted hardware capabilities.
+Despite the conceptual and theoretical advances in PCO synchronization for wireless systems, real-world performance studies and proofs of concepts are largely missing.
+A few implementations exist on low-cost sensor platforms, whose results are of interest but whose synchronization precision is limited by restricted hardware capabilities.

-As part of his doctoral research, Günther Brandner investigated this topic together with his professor Christian Bettstetter and Postdoc Udo Schilcher.
+As part of his doctoral research, Günther Brandner investigated this topic with his professor Christian Bettstetter and Postdoc Udo Schilcher.
 “We did a comprehensive performance analysis of PCO synchronization on programmable radio boards,” Brandner says.
-To be more precise, they analyzed three recently proposed PCO synchronization algorithms by implementing them using field programmable gate-array (FPGA)-based radios and study their performance with respect to the achieved synchronization precision.
+To be more precise, they analyzed three recently proposed PCO synchronization algorithms by implementing them using field-programmable gate array (FPGA)-based radios and study their performance with respect to the achieved synchronization precision.
 Besides this experimental contribution, the main conceptual contribution comes from the lessons learned during our measurements: they proposed an automatic phase rate equalization algorithm, integrated it into PCO synchronization, and showed by experiments that this new feature significantly improves the synchronization precision compared to existing PCO algorithms.